ezsystems/ezpublish-kernel/REST-API-V3.rst

          :application/vnd.ez.api.ContentInfo+xml:  if set all informations for the content object (excluding the current version) are returned in xml format (see Content_)
          :application/vnd.ez.api.ContentInfo+json:  if set all informations for the content object (excluding the current version) are returned in json format (see Content_)
 :Parameters:
-    :fields: comma separated list of fields which should be returned in the response (see Content_)
-    :responseGroups: comma separated lists of predefined field groups (see REST API Spec v1)
     :languages: (comma separated list) restricts the output of translatable fields to the given languages
 :Response: